DiscoverCCRI/scrubber/docs/source/index.md

 by way of the `-O` flag which finds outliers to find in the first place. `-H` is meant to bypass all flags as well as the confirmation message the appears when dropping rows, this flag allows the utility to be run in the background without user intervention. `-m` display a menu of information related to the database table, the constants defined in `constants.h` that contains the lower/upper bounds for the 20 readings involved.
-There is also some unit testing featured using CMocka which are simple enought of to follow and create more.
-See that documentation [here](https://api.cmocka.org/)

 ## Unable to get done
 The code overall is a bit modular but the tool itself is not as general purpose as I desired.